 Deadline Types.
-We evaluate the robustness of our approach by running experiments using different deadline types as is done in prior related work [13, 27, 42, 43, 50].
+We evaluate the robustness of our approach by running experiments using different deadline types as is done in prior related work [14, 28, 42, 43, 50].
 In particular, we assign deadlines that are multiples of the optimal execution time of a job (which we extract from our workload traces).
 We use two types of multiples: Fixed and variable.
-With fixed deadlines, we use a deadline of 2 times the optimal execution time as is done in [27, 50].
+With fixed deadlines, we use a deadline of 2 times the optimal execution time as is done in [28, 50].
 For variable deadlines, we compute deadline multiples by sampling distributions.
-We randomly pick a deadline between two possible values as is done in the Jockey study [13] from the sets with values (1,2) and (2, 4), which we refer to as Jockey1x2x and Jockey2x4x.
-We also experiment with deadline multiples that are uniformly distributed in the intervals [1, 3] and [2, 4] as used in Aria [42, 43]; we refer to these experiments as Aria1x3x and Aria2x4x, respectively.
+We randomly pick a deadline between two possible values as is done in the Jockey study [14] from the sets with values (1,2) and (2,4), which we refer to as Jockey1x2x and Jockey2x4x.
+We also experiment with deadline multiples that are uniformly distributed in the intervals [1,3] and [2,4] as used in Aria [42, 43]; we refer to these experiments as Aria1x3x and Aria2x4x, respectively.

 Evaluation Metrics.
 Our goal with PYTHIA is to maximize the number of satisfied deadlines and to avoid wasting resources on infeasible jobs.
 We assess the quality of PYTHIA using Satisfied Deadlines Ratio (SDR) and Productive Time Ratio (PTR).
 SDR is the fraction of the jobs that completed before their deadline to the total number of submitted jobs.
-For the set of all the submitted jobs J1, J2, ..., Jn, let m be the subset of successful jobs J1, J2, ..., Jn.
-Then SDR is: $\sum{j=1}^{m} J_j J_j$.
+For the set of all the submitted jobs J1, J2, ..., Jn, let m be the subset of successful jobs J1, J2, ..., Jn, let m $\sum{j=1}^{m} J_j$.
 PTR is the fraction of the total computation time (across tasks) spent for jobs that satisfied their deadlines over the total computation time of all the jobs in the trace, regardless of whether they completed their execution.
-For the set of all the submitted jobs J1, J2, ..., Jn with corresponding runtimes
+For the set of all the submitted jobs J1, J2, ..., Jn with corresponding runtimes T1, T2, ..., Tn we consider the subset of m successful jobs J1, J2, ...Jm.
+PTR then is: $\frac{\sum{i=1}^{m} Ti}{\sum{j=1}^{n} Tj}$.